-He now says he wishes he had tried to get into American culture quicker and that he had spent less time talking with people back home.
-So, I decided that the next time we had a student, I’d take their phones and not let them call home.
+He now says he wishes he had tried to get into American culture more quickly and that he had spent less time talking with people back home.
+So I decided that the next time we had a student, I’d take their phone and not let them call home.

 Because Leonie was sick, I never took her phone.
-Though, I fear I still should have taken it.
-I’m not sure how much time she spent talking with people back home, adding to her mono with extreme home sickness.
-I fear the homesickness may have made the mono worse, and laying in bed texting her boyfriend may have been part of what reset her equilibrium to horizontal, so that whenever she stood up she’d get dizzy.
+Though I fear I still should have taken it.
+I’m not sure how much time she spent talking with people back home, adding to her mono with extreme homesickness.
+I fear the homesickness may have made the mono worse, and lying in bed texting her boyfriend may have been part of what reset her equilibrium to horizontal, so that whenever she stood up she’d get dizzy.

 Side note: I know this seems harsh, but exchange students, just break it off with your boyfriend or girlfriend at home.
-Your heart will always be back home, and you won’t get the most out of your year.
-Live fully in the moment at in America.
+Otherwise, your heart will always be back home, and you won’t get the most out of your year.
+Live fully in the moment in America.
 In 10 months, you’ll go back home, so don’t waste a moment of it.